dantro.plot.creators package#

 **update_plot_cfg – Keys with which to update the default plot configuration

-- Returns
+- Returns:

 The return value of the

-method, which is an abstract method inBasePlotCreator
+plot()method, which is an abstract method inBasePlotCreator.

-- plot(*, out_path: str, use_dag: Optional[bool] = None, **func_kwargs)[source]#
+- plot(*, out_path: str, use_dag: bool | None = None, **func_kwargs)[source]#

-Prepares argument for the plot function and invokes it.
+Prepares plot function arguments, then invokes it.

-- Parameters
+- Parameters:

 out_path (str) – The output path for the resulting file